AusDTO/dta-website/_posts/2017-06-22-accessibility-and-the-dss.md

 The [Digital Service Standard](https://www.dta.gov.au/standard/) has been designed with accessibility as a core focus.
 It aims to help make government services easier, simpler and faster for all users — including those with disability.
 By understanding and addressing user needs, we improve the user experience for everyone.

-The Digital Standard continues to require WCAG 2.0 conformance for all government digital services.
+The Digital Service Standard continues to require WCAG 2.0 conformance for all government digital services.
 But, it also requires teams to go further.

 ## The Digital Service Standard